Aztro2004/Segmented_Neural_Style_Transfer/README.md

 ## Results
-Example of the on top of feature applying it on half of the image:
+Example of the on top of feature applying it on the image:
 ![Good try](https://github.com/user-attachments/assets/df4e745e-72d0-4547-9a74-9f85eb3e1f38)

 ## References